yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/_index.md

 ## Source databases

-YugabyteDB currently supports migrating schema and data from your existing RDBMS to a YugabyteDB cluster using  **YB Voyager**, which facilitates migration from your existing RDBMS to a YugabyteDB database.
+YugabyteDB currently supports migrating schema and data from your existing RDBMS to a YugabyteDB cluster using  **YB Voyager**.
 Using YB Voyager, you can:

 - [Migrate from PostgreSQL](../yb-voyager/install-yb-voyager/#postgresql)
 - [Migrate from MySQL](../yb-voyager/install-yb-voyager/#mysql)